CityOfNewOrleans/JTMP-Data-Exchange-Specs/schemas/CaseInitiation_iepd/artifacts/Implementation Guidance.md

 ## Guidance to Implementers of Systems Sending Case Initiation Messages
 Sending systems must:
-- Ensure that each nc:CourtCase contains at most one `j:CaseDefendantParty` by only including only one `j:CaseAugmentation` in each `nc:CourtCase`.
-Note that only one `j:CaseAugmentation` includes only one `j:CaseDefendantParty`.
+- Ensure that each nc:CourtCase contains at most one `j:CaseDefendantParty` by including only one `j:CaseAugmentation` in each `nc:CourtCase`.
+Note that each `j:CaseAugmentation` includes only one `j:CaseDefendantParty`.

 ## Guidance to Implementers of Systems Receiving Case Initiation Messages
 None at this time.